 On the other side of the former Dahl Field house now at 3906 NE 70th Street, is 3900 NE 70th (photo below), a house built in 2016 in modernist form and materials.
 Wedgwood is now “densifying” with bigger houses on small lots, since there is no more space for house-moving.

 Dahl Field info — see another article on this blog with additional info about how Dahl Field came to be.

 King County property survey: HistoryLink Essay #3692 tells the story of King County’s project during the years 1936 to 1940, to photograph every taxable structure for the purposes of correctly assessing property taxes according to valuation.
 Aerial surveys were done during this project, as well.

 Park history documents, City of Seattle, including Ordinance 79175 of August 1950, authorizing condemnation of the land to be taken for park and playground purposes.
 At first the property was called the East 80th Street Playground.
 It was later named for Waldo Dahl, a Parks Department official, even though Mr. Dahl had nothing directly to do with the playfield acquisition and development.
 Today the Parks Department has rules for the naming of new parks or playfields which include local geographical or historical references.
 At this writing a “pocket park” in Wedgwood at the corner of 35th & 86th is awaiting its new name.

 Property records: House photos and property records of King County are stored at the Puget Sound Regional Archives, Bellevue, WA.

-Seattle School Histories — Wedgwood School was named on April 16, 1954, while the students were in portable classrooms and the building was under construction.
+Seattle School Histories — Students began attending at the site of Wedgwood School before the building was completed.
+The school was named on April 16, 1954, while the students were in portable classrooms and the building was under construction.
 The building was ready in June 1955 just before the end of that school year.